Famous blue logos: Companies with blue logos

 PayPal Logo

-Prominent in finance, blue logos carry an aura of reliability and financial prudence.
-It is a color palette synonymous with reliability, which is very important for organizations dealing with monetary transactions.
-The choice of blue for PayPal, a leader in digital financial services, is aptly thought out.
+Blue logos are prominent in finance and have an aura of reliability and financial prudence.
+It is a color palette synonymous with reliability, which is important for organizations dealing with monetary transactions.
+PayPal’s choice of Blue, a leader in digital financial services, is aptly thought out.

 Pepsi